For a current account you should check the MoneySavingExpert's recommendations on bank accounts.

 PIBS from the demutualised building societies are known as perpetual sub-bonds (PSBs).

-See also the Fixed Income Investments' PIBS page.
+See the Fixed Income Investor's PIBs & Others page.

 EXCHANGE TRADED FUNDS (ETFs)